-If you work in the industry, already have a topic and an advisor, and want me to supervise your thesis, get in touch with me and we'll talk.
+If you work in the industry, already have a topic related to my work, as well as an advisor at your company, get in touch with me.

-I do not have positions available right now, but if you really impress me with stuff you’ve done in the past (demo, game or other project, thesis, etc.), visibly display the ambition and excitement for doing research, and if we get along well when you show me all this, we’ll see if we can work something out in the future.
+I'm always on the lookout for driven, smart people to do research with.
+If you impress me with stuff you’ve done in the past (demo, game or other project, thesis, etc.), visibly display the ambition and excitement for doing research, and if we get along well when you show me all this, we’ll see if we can work something out.